West Berkshire Voluntary and Community Sector Knowledge Event

 For the report, maps, summary etc. visit https://www.lgbce.org.uk/current-reviews/south-east/berkshire/west-berkshire

 Parish Council Report from Cllr Graham Bridgman

-The report for the period up to 8th November, 2017 can be found here.
+The report for the period up to the 10th January, 2018 can be found here.

 M4 Bridge Refurbishment Works - Weekend Closures